skomja00/Ruby/Backtracking/readme.md

 **Backtracking**
 Backtracking is an algorithm for finding all solutions by exploring all potential candidates.
 If the solution candidate turns to be not a solution (or at least not the last one), backtracking algorithm discards it by making some changes on the previous step, i.e. backtracks and then try again.

-Try every single pattern.
-We start from the first and repeat the process until the solution is reached.
+Try every single pattern from the first and repeat the process until the solution is reached.
 When stuck, backtrack.